Peasami/Peasami.github.io/README.md

 ## Asynchronous operations
 Implementation of Fetch\
-Data from async call is displayed
+Data from async call is displayed\
+Error handling is displayed

+# Calculator

+Gets data of playable characters from the game "league of legends" from Riot's "datadragon" api.
+Can calculate damage per attack, hits to kill and time to kill, based on levels of attacker and defender.

+Item selection is not implemented.